 When villagers lost both their shop and post office, residents were deprived of an important local service and community space.
 Deciding to take action, the villagers came together to set up a community shop and social hub – Hampstead Norreys Community Shop.

 They found a new site, raised funds through donations, grants and a community share offer, and in 2011 opened the new facility.
-Run with the support of over 50 volunteers, the business provides a place for residents to meet, sells locally sourced products and offers a wide range of services.
-A majority of the village’s 800 residents own shares in the community shop and get to input into the shop’s direction.
+Run with the support of 30 volunteers and several paid staff, the business provides a place for residents to meet, sells locally-sourced products and offers a wide range of services.
+Some 460 of the village’s 800 residents own shares in the community shop and get to input into the shop’s direction.

 Watch